Runtime Policy Enforcement for AI Agents

 Runtime policy enforcement is a natural fit for compliance requirements.
 EU AI Act, SOC 2, and other regulatory frameworks require documenting human oversight and risk management.
 ExecLayer provides both.

-Every action is logged with a cryptographic receipt.
-The receipt proves what policy was applied, what decision was made, and when.
-If a T3 action requires human approval, the receipt proves that humans reviewed and approved it.
+Every action is recorded with a cryptographically signed Trust Artifact and Authority Receipt.
+The artifact proves what policy version was applied, what decision was made, and when.
+If a critical action requires human approval, the receipt proves that humans reviewed and approved it.
 For auditors and regulators, this is far more credible than a simple audit log.

-The threshold signature requirement ensures that sensitive actions cannot proceed without explicit, cryptographically-proven authorization from the specified number of humans.
+The multi-party authorization requirement ensures that sensitive actions cannot proceed without explicit, cryptographically-proven authorization from the specified number of humans.
 This satisfies "human-in-the-loop" requirements in a way that scales.

 Integrating Runtime Enforcement